-A monthly checklist of 10 things to do, designed to ensure you can easily keep your business on track.
+A monthly checklist of simple actions, designed to ensure you can easily keep your business on track.

 Time flies when you’re running your own business.
 Days can quickly turn into weeks, and weeks turn into months and before you know it another year has gone by.
 Sometimes you are so busy working on the day-to-day tasks that it’s easy to lose sight of the bigger picture.

 Small businesses like yours conduct countless accounting procedures each month such as managing expenses, billing, cash collection and supplier payments, whilst also maintaining the payroll and overseeing employees.
 The list of tasks can sometimes seem never ending.

 This monthly checklist has been designed to ensure you keep your business on track.
 Although it may initially seem like just another job to do, reviewing a monthly checklist can reduce accounting errors and ensure you have a handle on the financial status of your organisation at all times.
 So in the long run it can save you a lot of time and money.

 Good financial management is essential for all businesses, whether they are giant multi-nationals or sole traders.
 In either case, knowing the financial state of your enterprise, in real time, is what will keep you afloat and help you to grow.

 - Step back and do a financial overview

 What do your numbers look like this year?
 More importantly what are you going to do for the next quarter or six months to do even better?
 Pull together (have your Finance Manager do this) a simple action plan and cash flow forecast for the next six months – you may be surprised at what you can afford to invest in.

 - Call your clients who owe you money

 Ask them to settle your invoices quickly.
 You can even call before invoices are due to make sure everything is OK with them, then chasing money feels like customer care.